Oorimark/autonomous-combat-robot/readme.md

-# AUTONOMOUS COMBAT ROBOT

-# COURSE CODE: EEE 509 (ELECTRONIC SYSTEM DESIGN)

-# LECTURER: DR BRENDA UBOCHI

-# DEPT: ELECTRICAL AND ELECTRONICS ENGINEERING

-# FACULTY: SCHOOL OF ENGINEERING AND ENGINEERING TECHNOLOGY

-# SCHOOL: FEDERAL UNIVERSITY OF TECHNOLOGY, AKURE
+# TITLE: AUTONOMOUS COMBAT ROBOT <br> COURSE CODE: EEE 509 (ELECTRONIC SYSTEM DESIGN) <br> LECTURER: DR BRENDA UBOCHI <br> DEPT: ELECTRICAL AND ELECTRONICS ENGINEERING <br> FACULTY: SCHOOL OF ENGINEERING AND ENGINEERING TECHNOLOGY <br> SCHOOL: FEDERAL UNIVERSITY OF TECHNOLOGY, AKURE

 <br>

 Orton is an autonomous combat robot that can perform fighting action such as attacking, defending and basic movement operations.
+Orton is autonomous that is, it can perform this actions on it own without any control whatsoever.
 The functionality of the autonomous combat robot is reliant on two pivotal components: hardware and software.

 ## SOFTWARE ARCHITECTURE, PROGRAMMING, AND CONSTRUCTION